 Addressing Urban Violence through Peacebuilding

 “A New Peace Agenda for Future Generations” was the theme of the UCLG World Council 2024.
-The event, hosted by the City of The Hague and co-organised with the VNG (Association of Dutch Municipalities), brought together local government representatives from around the world to talk about sustainable impact of peacebuilding initiatives in local governance.
+The event, hosted by the City of The Hague and co-organised with UCLG and VNG (Association of Dutch Municipalities) International, brought together local government representatives from around the world to talk about sustainable impact of peacebuilding initiatives in local governance.

 The Hague Academy for Local Governance, VNG International and UCLG facilitated a “Peace Learning Event on Urban Violence and City-to-City Diplomacy”, led by senior programme manager, Nicolas Haezebrouck.
 The event highlighted successful peacebuilding and social cohesion projects at a local level, from Brazil to Kenya, and a preview of our upcoming course Local Security and Peacebuilding that takes place in The Hague from 18 to 22 November will.